 Many people don’t realize that Earl was also a stellar finger-style guitarist.
 Especially on gospel numbers, where the banjo wasn’t always used, Earl would pick the lead on a beautiful Martin guitar.

-So on the day he passed away, it seems appropriate to have Earl take us out with Uncle Josh Graves’ dobro and Lester’s voice on the classic, Turn Your Radio Own.
-Without Earl around, it will be a little harder to turn your radio on and “heaven’s glory share.”
+So on the day he passed away, it seemed appropriate to have Earl take us out with Uncle Josh Graves’ dobro and Lester’s voice on the classic, Turn Your Radio On.* Without Earl around, it will be a little harder to turn your radio on and “heaven’s glory share.”